LuisAlejandro/agoras/docs/linkedin.rst

 -----------------------

 This command will publish a post on the account identified by ``--linkedin-access-token`` (read about how to get an access token :doc:`here <credentials/linkedin>`). ``--status-text`` is the text of your post and can contain URLs that are going to be formatted into clickable links.
 A LinkedIn post can have a maximum of 3000 characters, so be careful not to exceed it.
 You can also add up to 4 images in your post using ``--status-image-url-1``, ``--status-image-url-2``, ``--status-image-url-3`` and ``--status-image-url-4``, which must be URLs that point to downloadable images.

+.. versionchanged:: 1.1.1
+   Added support for ``--status-link`` parameter.
+If you want to add a link to your post, you can use this parameter.
+A preview of the link will be embedded in the post.
+If you want to add a link without a preview, you can add it to the ``--status-text`` parameter.
+Warning: if you add a link using ``--status-link`` and also add images using any of the ``--status-image-url-X`` parameters, the images will be ignored.

 ::

       agoras publish \